GatoGraphQL/ExtensionStarter/README.md

 ## Creating your Extension Plugin

+This section explains all the steps needed to add an extension plugin to the monorepo.

-📢 We are [working on a `create-extension` command](https://github.com/GatoGraphQL/ExtensionStarter/issues/73) to automate the process of creating the extension and configuring it in the monorepo.
-Until then, you will need to manually follow the steps below.
+Doing this process manually is tedious and error-prone.
+We are already [working on a `create-extension` command](https://github.com/GatoGraphQL/ExtensionStarter/issues/73) to automate this process, and it should be ready before the end of October 2023.

 ### Creating the extension manually